 Despite what some sources say, all dwellings in Idaho must meet the State building codes.
 However, many rural areas in Idaho do not have building departments – thus, they do not do inspections.

 Some areas do not even issue permits outside of basic ones like septic.
-While it will still be illegal to build a home which doesn’t meet codes, it’s unlikely that you’ll see any fines or punishment in these areas.
+While it will still be illegal to build a home that doesn’t meet codes, it’s unlikely that you’ll see any fines or punishment in these areas.

 Some counties with relaxed building codes in Idaho: